Home

 Many munias are strikingly patterned, albeit with various shades of brown, plus black and white.

 They generally congregate in small flocks of less than 10 individuals, and sometimes in mixed flocks with other munia species.
-Some species may congregate in large flocks when food is particularly abundant.
+Some species may congregate in larger flocks when food is particularly abundant.

 Munias are distributed from Africa, through South Asia and Southeast Asia to the western Pacific (especially New Guinea).
 Around 20 species of munia occur within Southeast Asia.